luisrausseo/TTUWAR/README.md

 * ~~Created a UI that prompts a nickname to submit score.~~
 * ~~Added buttons to navigate between Map scene and highscores scene.~~
 * ~~Created score script to keep track of player score during the entire game.~~
+* ~~Modified score system to subtract points, give bonus points, etc.~~

 ## Pending/Proposals:

 * Fix animation of player while walking/GPS speed script.
 * Get unique username from Facebook API for the leaderboard.
-* Create more quizzes.
 * Add BGM to mapWorld.
-* Modify score system to subtract points, give bonus points, etc.
-* Add different AR activities.
 * Integrate more login options (Google Play and/or email).
 * Implement multiplayer system.